XuJiaYun/learngit/readme.txt

-Git Git Git Git Git
+Git is a distributed version control system.
-Git is a free software.
+Git is free software distributed under the GPL.
-Git Git Git Git Git
-Thanks